-The inverter shall also be mounted on a fireresistant material, preferably on a concrete or masonry wall.
-If this option is not available, the inverter shall be mounted on a fire resistant substrate fitted between the trusses in the loft to and sized to extend a minimum of 150mm beyond the edge of the inverter.
-See figure 16.
+The inverter shall also be mounted on a fire-resistant material, preferably on a concrete or masonry wall.
+See figures 1 and 15.
+If this option is not available, the inverter shall be mounted on a fire-resistant substrate fitted between the trusses in the loft to and sized to extend a minimum of 150mm beyond the edge of the inverter.